Henneedge History, Family Crest & Coats of Arms

 Early Origins of the Henneedge family

 The surname Henneedge was first found in Lincolnshire where they were Lords of the manor of Hainton, and Sir Robert de Heneage received a grant from Robert Blaoet who was Chancellor to King William Rufus.
 He was succeeded by John de Heneage, then Walter de Heneage, William de Heneage, and to John de Heneage who was possessed of the manor of Heneage.

 Hainton Hall has been the seat of the Heneage family since the reign of Henry III.
 The present hall was built in 1638 with later additions.

 The parish of Six-Hills in Lincolnshire has another early reference to the family.
 "A Gilbertine priory of nuns and canons, in honour of the Blessed Virgin, was founded here by one Grella or Greslei, and at the Dissolution had a revenue of £170.
 8. 9.; the site was granted to Sir Thomas Heneage."

 Early History of the Henneedge family

 This web page shows only a small excerpt of our Henneedge research.
-Another 78 words (6 lines of text) covering the years 1447, 1533, 1595, 1553, 1559, 1563, 1556, 1634 and 1628 are included under the topic Early Henneedge History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1447, 1533, 1536, 1537, 1553, 1556, 1559, 1563, 1595, 1628 and 1634 are included under the topic Early Henneedge History in all our PDF Extended History products and printed products wherever possible.

 Henneedge Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Henneedge were recorded, including Heanage, Heneage, Henage, Heenage and others.

-Early Notables of the Henneedge family (pre 1700)
+Early Notables of the Henneedge family

-Outstanding amongst the family at this time was Sir Thomas Heneage (1533-1595), who resided at Hainton Hall served as Vice Chamberlain to Queen Elizabeth I, Member of Parliament for Stamford...
-Another 29 words (2 lines of text) are included under the topic Early Henneedge Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Sir Thomas Heneage (1533-1595), who resided at Hainton Hall served as Vice Chamberlain to Queen Elizabeth I, Member of Parliament for Stamford in 1553, for Arundel from 1559 and later for Boston in 1563.

 Migration of the Henneedge family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Henneedge arrived in North America very early: Robert Heenage who landed in North America in 1709; and John Heneage, who settled in Cuba in 1855.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.